 Peace for work

-Nurturing the body
+Nurturing my body

 - Allow others to tell me openly how they feel about what they are doing

-Can I propose how I feel I might be able to help?
+- Can I propose how I feel I might be able to help?